 A workbook that provides information on board structure and its impact on raising money, describes methods nonprofits use, and shows how to recruit board members who can help with fundraising.
 For more information and to purchase, go to: Boards That Love Fundraising

 Boomer Volunteer Engagement: Collaborate Today, Thrive Tomorrow Authors: Jill Friedman Fixler with Sandie Eichberg and Gail Lorenz, 2008.

 Nonprofits face increased demand for services despite decreased budgets.
 Meanwhile, more than 78 million baby boomers have work experience and talent to spare.
 Furthermore, newly retired boomers are interested in leaving a social legacy through volunteerism.
 More also are flocking to nonprofits because they are unemployed due to the recession.
 They want to share their skills and make meaningful contributions during unemployment or retirement.
 This convergence is an opportunity for organizational capacity-building through the utilization of baby boomers' skills, talents, and circles of influence.
-To learn more: Boomer Volunteer Engagement: Collaborate Today, Thrive Tomorrow
+To learn more visit Boomer Volunteer Engagement: Collaborate Today, Thrive Tomorrow on Amazon dot com.

 Building Nonprofit Capacity: A Guide to Managing Change Through Organizational Lifestyles.
 Authors: John Brothers and Anne Sherman, 2011.